saberworks/massassi-static/source/articles/index.md

 permission, and are &copy; Copyright the original authors.
 Please contact the original authors with any questions/comments.

-These links open in a new window and open with the original design.
+These links open in a new window and open with their original designs.

 **[General Thoughts on Level Design](leveldesign.html){target="_blank"}** by Jipe
 > Discusses the various aspects of both